garystafford/microservice-docker-demo-consul/README.md

 # Distributed Service Configuration with Consul, Spring Cloud, and Docker

-_Project In Progress..._

 ## Introduction

-This repository has been developed for the post, '[Distributed Service Configuration with Consul, Spring Cloud, and Docker](http://wp.me/p1RD28-36b)'.
-The post explore the use of HashiCorp Consul for distributed configuration of containerized Spring Boot microservices, deployed to a Docker swarm cluster.
+This repository has been developed for the posts, '[Distributed Service Configuration with Consul, Spring Cloud, and Docker](http://wp.me/p1RD28-36b)' and [Streaming Docker Logs to the Elastic Stack using Fluentd](http://wp.me/p1RD28-3B3).
+The first post explores the use of HashiCorp Consul for distributed configuration of containerized Spring Boot microservices, deployed to a Docker swarm cluster.
+The second post adds the use of Fluentd for streaming Docker logs to the Elastic Stack.

 In the first half of the post, we provision a series of VMs, build a Docker swarm cluster on top of those VMs, and install Consul and Registrator on each swarm host.
 In the second half of the post, we configure and deploy multiple, containerized instances of a Spring Boot microservice, backed by MongoDB, to the swarm cluster, using Docker Compose version 3.
 The final objective of the post is have all the deployed services registered with Consul, via Registrator, and the Spring Boot service's configuration being provided dynamically by Consul, at service startup.

+In the second post, we use Fluentd to stream Docker logs from our containerized Spring Boot service instances and MongoDB, to the Elastic Stack.
+Fluentd and Docker’s native logging driver for Fluentd makes it easy to stream Docker logs from multiple running containers to the Elastic stack.

 ### Objectives